-In addition to providing access to jobs, public transportation provides employment.
-Transit agencies have a strong legacy of providing jobs in low-income and communities of color.
+In addition to conveying people to jobs, public transportation provides employment opportunities.
+Transit agencies have a strong legacy of providing employment in low-income and communities of color.
 The Amalgamated Transit Union and King County Metro's PACE initiative is a partnership between workforce and transit agency designed to improve working conditions at the agency with equity squarely in mind.

-Conversely, transit development can threaten local employment if care is not taken to mitigate adverse impacts to small businesses adjacent to major capital construction projects.
-Lessons from Minneapolis-St. Paul, San Francisco, and elsewhere provide guidance on reducing potential impacts of transit construction, particularly for rail projects.
+Transit development can also threaten others' livelihoods if care is not taken to mitigate adverse impacts on small businesses adjacent to major capital construction projects.
+Lessons from Minneapolis-St. Paul, San Francisco, and elsewhere provide guidance on reducing potential adverse impacts of transit construction, particularly for rail projects.